The Hertie School and the Paris-based Institute Notre Europe – Jacques Delors Institute have founded the “Jacques Delors Institute – Berlin“.

-Berlin, 17 January 2014 – The Hertie School of Governance and the Paris-based Institute Notre Europe – Jacques Delors Institute have founded the “Jacques Delors Institute – Berlin“.
+Berlin, 17 January 2014 – The Hertie School and the Paris-based Institute Notre Europe – Jacques Delors Institute have founded the “Jacques Delors Institute – Berlin“.
 António Vitorino, President of Notre Europe – Jacques Delors Institute, and Director Yves Bertoncini as well as Hertie School Dean Helmut Anheier and Managing Director Anna Herken signed the founding agreement on January 15.

 Henrik Enderlein, Professor of Political Economy at the Hertie School was appointed Director of the think tank on European policy which will be located at Pariser Platz 6 in Berlin (Allianz Stiftungsforum).